facebook/create-react-app/packages/react-scripts/template/README.md

 **Performance Note**

 `node-sass --watch` has been reported to have *performance issues* in certain conditions when used in a virtual machine or with docker.
 If you are experiencing high CPU usage with node-sass you can alternatively try [node-sass-chokidar](https://www.npmjs.com/package/node-sass-chokidar) which uses a different file-watcher.
-Usage remains the same, simply replace node-sass with node-sass-chokidar:
+Usage remains the same, simply replace `node-sass` with `node-sass-chokidar`:

 ```
 npm uninstall node-sass --save-dev